-Operators run the risk of electrocution if a generator isn’t properly grounded.
+You can run the risk of operator electrocution if a generator isn't properly grounded.
 Grounding can be accomplished by driving a copper rod with a wire from the rod to the generator.
 The wire is then attached to a ground point on the machine.
 Some generators use an internally grounded neutral to the frame to ensure performance and personal protection.
 If in doubt, contact the manufacturer or dealer for help.

 When selecting a generator, consider the available safety features.
 Many provide GFCI protection and covered outlets to minimize electrocution hazards.
 Some also feature additional guards, 110% fluid containment and emergency shutdown buttons and systems.

-Carbon monoxide, the silent killer
+Carbon monoxide -- the silent killer

 The easiest way to ensure proper ventilation is let customers know they should never run the generator indoors or in an enclosed space of any kind, including garages, basements or crawl spaces.
 A well-ventilated room will not prevent the buildup of toxic gas.
 Also, when mounted outdoors they should be placed away from openable windows and doors, as even prevailing winds can blow engine exhaust through the openings.
 In addition, a generator should always be placed with 3 to 4 feet of clearance on all sides.
 This allows for air movement around the generator and helps increase ventilation and prevent carbon monoxide buildup.